-Soleri designed and built Arcosanti in the middle of the Arizona desert as the beginning of his city.
 The size of Arcosanti is deceptive because many of the buildings intertwine or serve dual purposes.
 Concrete is the primary building material.
 The rooms are sparsely decorated but, each room has views that brings the feeling of the outdoors into the space.
-The design of the buildings are so artistic that there is no need to have fine furnishings.
+The designs of the buildings are so artistic that there is no need to have fine furnishings.
 The spaces are unpretentious and interesting.
+Benches are built into the concrete, hallways function to catch the breeze, and the cement structure itself maintains a certain temperature with minimal modern intervention.
 Walking through the space gives a person the urge to chuck it all and live in this peaceful little world that is Arcosanti.